Chrome privacy settings on Android: Tight level

 To completely disable this feature and delete all saved data:

-1. Open the Data from Google Chrome sync page;
+1. Open the Data from Chrome sync page;

 2. Sign in to your account;